janovekj/reduceur/README.md

   count: number;
 };

 // Note the double function call.
-This is a workaround to allow for partial inference. const counterReducer = createReducer<State>()((draft) => ({
+This is a workaround to allow for ["partial inference"](https://github.com/microsoft/TypeScript/issues/26242) with TypeScript. const counterReducer = createReducer<State>()((draft) => ({
   incremented: () => {
     draft.count++;